Driving Licence - Application Process, Renewal Online

 • On the Driving Licence Dashboard, click Apply for Learner’s Licence.

-Apply for Learner's Licence
+Apply for Learner

 • Enter personal details: Aadhaar number, mobile number, and email for verification.